picandocodigo/List-Category-Posts/readme.txt

 **Development**

-Development is being tracked on [GitHub](https://github.com/picandocodigo/List-Category-Posts).
+Development is being tracked on [Codeberg](https://codeberg.org/picandocodigo/list-category-posts) and [GitHub](https://github.com/picandocodigo/List-Category-Posts).
 Fork it, code, make a pull request, suggest improvements, etc. over there.
 I dream of the day all of the WordPress plugins will be hosted on Git :)

 Since the documentation on how to use the plugin has passed wordpress.org's character limit, the text was cut.
-I've since started using [a wiki](https://github.com/picandocodigo/List-Category-Posts/wiki) for more comfortable reading and maintaining.
-Please check it out, suggestions are welcome on GitHub issues!
+You can find the complete documentation on [the wiki](https://github.com/picandocodigo/List-Category-Posts/wiki).
+It's also more comfortable to read and maintain than a txt file.
+Please check it out, suggestions are welcome on Codeberg/GitHub issues!

 ==Instructions on how to use the plugin==